 Listen to this:

-Before investing in any company, it is important for us to understand the real worth of its shares.
+Before investing in any company, it is essential for us to understand the real worth of its shares.
 This will be possible if we can calculate the intrinsic value of the share.
 The process of calculating this intrinsic value is known as share valuation.

 Intrinsic value refers to the value which is theoretical in nature.
 This means that the value is not affected by its market price.